Chocolate Cake (with Chocolate Frosting) (1 Piece (1/8 Of 18 Oz Cake))

 Portion Control

-Limit the portion size of the chocolate cake to reduce the overall carbohydrate intake.
+Limit the size of the chocolate cake slice you consume.
+Smaller portions will help reduce the overall impact on your blood sugar levels.

 Choose Dark Chocolate